As Brexit Deadlines Loom, May Says U.K. Considering A Longer Transition Period

 But that was before May spoke to her European peers.
 By the end of the day, a November summit that had been planned to move into the next phase of discussions had been called off, due to a lack of progress.

-"There are issues remaining around the backstop," May told reporters Thursday, referring to the debate over how to form a customs border between Ireland — an EU member — and the U.K.'s Northern Ireland, without establishing a hard border between the two.
+The latest snag: how to form a customs border between Ireland — an EU member — and the U.K.'s Northern Ireland, without establishing a hard border between the two.

-The backstop is part of a contingency plan to cover how parts of the U.K. and EU would conduct business if a final trade deal hasn't been reached by Dec.
-31, 2020.

-"This is not expected to be used," May said, "because we are working to ensure that we have the future relationship in place by the end of 2020."

-But with worst-case scenarios now seeming more likely, NPR's Soraya Sarhaddi Nelson reports, "European leaders say they are working on contingency plans for a U.K. departure from the bloc without a deal on how to manage critical issues like borders, customs and air traffic control."
+With worst-case scenarios now seeming more likely, NPR's Soraya Sarhaddi Nelson reports, "European leaders say they are working on contingency plans for a U.K. departure from the bloc without a deal on how to manage critical issues like borders, customs and air traffic control."

 Another big date arrives on Jan.
-21, when May faces a final deadline to send a Brexit deal to Parliament.
-All of those mileposts are on the drive toward March 29, when Britain will officially exit the EU, triggering a transition period that will last through 2020.
+21, 2019, when May faces a final deadline to send a Brexit deal to Parliament.
+All of those mileposts are on the drive toward March 29, when Britain will officially exit the EU, triggering the transition period set to last through 2020.

-As she tries to hit those marks, May faces the daunting task of not only negotiating with the EU's 27 countries but also selling the terms of any deal to hard-line Brexiteers at home.
+As she tries to hit those marks, May faces the daunting task of not only negotiating with the EU's 27 other countries, but also selling the terms of any deal to hard-line Brexiteers at home.

-"She's between a rock and a hard place," Finland's former prime minister Alexander Stubb said of May, in an interview with NPR's Morning Edition.
+"She's between a rock and a hard place," former Finland Prime Minister Alexander Stubb said in an interview with NPR's Morning Edition.
 "I don't envy here in any which way."

 Stubb, who is vying to be the next European Commission president, predicts there will "definitely" be a Brexit deal in place by March.
-But the options are dwindling, he adds.
+But he notes that the options are dwindling.

 "I think 'soft Brexit' seems to be unfortunately out of the question," Stubb said of the possibility that the U.K.might maintain close economic ties to the EU.

-"Hard Brexit means that there are going to be some tough choices to be taken --I think that's what they're working on right now."
+"Hard Brexit means that there are going to be some tough choices to be taken — I think that's what they're working on right now."

 As for the chance that the U.K. might leave the union without a deal at all, Stubb said a no-deal Brexit "would be a catastrophe."